Sentinel closure extends through Wednesday; other county schools closed for weather

 Sentinel High School will remain closed through Wednesday after structural issues with the building’s roof were reported late Monday evening.

+"It was not going to be a wise decision to have kids in that building today or tomorrow till we get a few things fixed," said Russ Lodge, MCPS' interim superintendent.
+"Then the long-term for that wing of the building will be determined in a couple of weeks."

-MCPS is currently working with a structural engineer to assess the issue in an older section of the building.
+MCPS is currently working with a structural engineer to assess the issue with a support beam in an older section of the building near the automotive classrooms.
+It is unclear what factors led to the weakened beam.

+The issue was discovered in the evening after classes were excused on Monday afternoon.
+A gas line has already been rerouted to turn the heat back on in the building.

 “Experts are doing critical work to restore heat to Sentinel High School and we will work with them to schedule a safe time for students to enter the building over winter break to retrieve any personal items,” the district wrote in an email to families on Tuesday.